Rod Ansell: Death

 Ansell was killed following a police shootout on 3 August 1999.
 The deadly altercation began at approximately 10:45 a.m. on the roadblocked intersection of Stuart Highway and Old Bynoe Road, near Acacia Hills.
-Ansell had ambushed veteran Sergeant Glen Anthony Huitson and his partner, rookie Constable Jamie O'Brien, with a shot from Ansell's .30-30 lever-action rifle deflecting off a police car and fatally striking Huitson in the abdomen, below his bulletproof vest and severely injured onlooker Jonathan Anthonysz in the pelvis and lower back.
-A gun-battle immediately erupted involving numerous officers of the Adelaide River Police Station.
+Ansell ambushed veteran Sergeant Glen Anthony Huitson and his partner, rookie Constable Jamie O'Brien, with a shot from Ansell's .30-30 Winchester lever-action rifle deflecting off a police car and fatally striking Huitson in the abdomen below his bulletproof vest, and severely injured onlooker Jonathan Anthonysz in the pelvis and lower back.
+A gun-battle immediately erupted between Constable O'Brien and Ansell upon arrival of specialist police officers from the Territory Response Group.
 About five minutes into the fight, Ansell was shot dead.
 O'Brien killed Ansell with a shotgun after unloading on Ansell's position with his Glock pistol, having missed all his previous shots.
 The battle ended the authorities' 12-hour search for an attacker who shot and seriously injured two nearby residents (David Hobden in the eye and Brian Williams in his index finger) the previous night.
 Ansell's girlfriend Hewson was with him but escaped before the gun-battle occurred; she fled, eventually turning herself in to Brisbane police on 7 August 1999.

 Although police were at a loss to explain Ansell's motive (he could have easily escaped the roadblock had he chosen to), it was later determined that Ansell had been raving about Freemasons prior to his death; he was distraught, apparently convinced that Freemasons had kidnapped his two sons and were now stalking him.
 During the coroner's inquest, psychiatrist Robert Parker made the following observations on Ansell's mental state before his death:There is no doubt that Ansell was affected by amphetamine intoxication prior to his fatal interaction with Sergeant Huitson...Ansell's behaviour prior to the initial shots being fired is consistent with amphetamine intoxication with restlessness, hypervigilance, anxiety, anger and impaired judgement (DSM IV).
 He was also affected by a paranoid psychotic state which is typical of chronic amphetamine use.

 Parker also determined that Ansell and Hewson had developed a shared psychosis, stating:...the two of them developed a shared delusional state or folie a deux...It is possible, therefore, that one or both parties had an underlying vulnerability to mental illness which was enhanced and sustained by their regular use of amphetamines.

 An autopsy of Ansell's remains showed he had suffered 30 entry wounds or grazes, all caused by shotgun pellets; the fatal injury was caused by a pellet that had perforated his aorta.
-The cause of death was determined to be "haemorrhage from multiple gunshot wounds involving various parts of the body."
+The cause of death was determined to be "haemorrhage from multiple gunshot wounds involving various parts of the body".
 Following the request of his sons, Ansell was given a full Aboriginal burial at Mount Catt, Arnhem Land.
 His funeral was attended by his sons and parents.